pexmee/Web-dev-portfolio/README.md

-# Welcome to my portfolio.
-Here's a list of the different projects it contains, in addition to a short summary:
+# Welcome to my Full-Stack dev portfolio
+## Below you'll find a list of projects in regards to Full-Stack development.